not001praween001/BlueskyWithMVCRubyOnRailsTester-demo1.0/README.md

 Blue-sky With MVC model of Ruby On Rails Tester (demo1.0)
 =========================================================
 Here is the client tester of Blue-sky cloud server.
-You can create your app with Ruby On Rails operate with Blue-sky.
+You can create your Web app with Ruby On Rails operate with Blue-sky.

 Getting started